 If you haven't heard the term "Tiger Mom," you may be surprised to learn that people consider you to be one.
 You don't think of yourself as overly strict, rather, you set rules and expect your kids to follow them.
 You're not mean; you're firm and direct.
 You're not overbearing; you're protective.
 You don't push your children to succeed; you encourage them strongly in the right direction.
 For the tiger mom, all roads lead to success.

 Is that you?

-Your kids aren't sure you love them for who they are - Tiger Moms tend to show their pride, support and love when they are happy with how their kids perform.
-Even though the love may be unconditional, it's not expressed that way.
+2. Your kids aren't sure you love them for who they are - Tiger Moms tend to show their pride, support, and love when they are happy with how their kids perform.
+Even though their love may be unconditional, it's not expressed that way.
 While encouragement is great, Tiger Moms link their love to performance and push for the best every time, with great disappointment at failure.

-You're relentless - Everyone needs a break sometimes, especially kids.
-Being the constant watchful eye is not only exhausting for you, it's worse for your kids.
-Feeling constantly policed can even breed rebellion and lead to a breaking away from the rigid structures you've set.
+5. You're relentless - Everyone needs a break sometimes, especially kids.
+Being the constant watchful eye is not only exhausting for you, but it's also worse for your kids.
+Feeling constantly policed can even breed rebellion and lead to them breaking away from the rigid structures you've set.

-Your parenting style is exclusive to you - Parents talk, so do kids.
+7. Your parenting style is exclusive to you - Parents talk, so do kids.
 Take a look at what other parents are doing.
-If you're the only parent with the amount of rules, expectations and scheduled activities that you have, you may be going overboard.
+If you're the only parent with the number of rules, expectations, and scheduled activities that you have, you may be going overboard.
 While many parents have rules, few have them to the level of a Tiger Mom.
 If you're always the strict one, it may be time to reevaluate.